Why support Rise

 The following donors have pledged their support to Rise by committing to an ongoing annual contribution.
 Their ongoing commitment strengthens our financial foundation and helps to ensure Rise’s future.
 We’re grateful for their generosity.

-Scott Booth QC
+Scott Booth KC

 Magal Huberman & Ury Segal